Frequently Asked Questions About Village Vet of Urbana

 Call us at (301) 228-0681 for more pet questions!

 Have questions about our services or pet wellness?
 Check out our frequently asked questions below or contact us online or by phone today!

 How do I schedule a veterinary appointment?

 Do I need an appointment for general veterinary services?

 Appointments are preferred for our veterinary services, but we will try to accommodate walk-ins if time permits.

 We provide a comprehensive selection of veterinary services, from general wellness to intensive care and surgery.
 Visit our services page to learn more.

 How often should my pet have a checkup?

 We recommend that your pet have, at a minimum, an annual veterinary checkup.
 Our annual veterinary services checkup allows us to perform important tests on your pet to proactively determine whether they have any ailments.
-This can save you on future treatment costs and extend your pet’s life.
+Checkups are included in our pet wellness plans, and can save you on future treatment costs and extend your pet’s life.